November 8-10 & November 15-17 2019

 What should I pack?

 Participants should pack casual clothing, typically jeans and Sig Tau apparel.
-Pack jackets and outdoor attire or active wear along with tennis shoes, as Saturday morning’s activities will take place on an outdoor ropes course (weather permitting).
-Towels, sleeping bag, and pillow are also required as linens are not provided.
+Pack jackets and outdoor attire or active wear along with tennis shoes, as Saturday morning’s activities will take place on an outdoor ropes course.
+Toiletries, towels, a sleeping bag or linens, and pillow are also required as linens are not provided.

 Accommodations and Meals

 All Noble Man Institute sites are at camp facilities.
-Participants will bring their own linen or a sleeping bag and pillow.
+Participants will bring their own linens or a sleeping bag and pillow.
 Lodging will be provided in heated cabin facilities.
-Private shower facilities may be located in a facility outside of your cabin.
+All cabins are equipped with bathrooms and showers.
 All meals during the program are provided.
 Dietary Restrictions can be accommodated, but they must be communicated while registering.